ISSUIUC/ISS-PCB/CONTRIBUTING.md

 ## **KiCad Library Convention**

-The KiCad Library Convention (KLC) is a set of guidelines for contributing to the official KiCad libraries. **You should read over these requirments and follow them when making custom libraries.** Our libraries follow the same guidelines.
+The KiCad Library Convention (KLC) is a set of guidelines for contributing to the official KiCad libraries. **Read over these requirments beforehand and follow them when making custom libraries.** Our libraries follow the same guidelines.
 All libraries should be created with the intent to upstream them to the offficial KiCad Libraries.

 - [KiCad Library Convention](https://klc.kicad.org/): *Library maintainer rules & guidelines*